cyberomin/cyberomin.github.io/_posts/2016-11-07-chapter-three.markdown

 While still keeping a full-time job, I made a few trips back home a couple of times and for each trip, I manage to take a resit exams and just generally try to improve my odds of graduating.
 It wasn’t fun.
 It was exhausting.
 I confided in Nneka and she became not just my sounding board, but a great confidant.

 Nneka became my Rachel Zane, Mike Ross’ fiancée.
 Times when I was way too tired to even try again she’d encourage me to give it one last shot.
 One shot became two shots, three shots and so on.
-After 7 tortuous years, I finally graduated.
+On the 4th of January, 2016, after 7 tortuous years, I finally graduated.
 I got a certificate with a beautiful 3rd class well embolden with what I will describe as the most amazing typeface I have ever seen.
 I made a 1.54 CGPA.

 Suits, isn’t just a show.
 It speaks to me.
-Suits is déjà vu all over again.
+Suits is *déjà vu* all over again.